Guide written by:

 Manufactured bones are more like treats as dogs tend to devour them pretty quickly.
 If you want to give your dog a trickier task, it's best to go for a real bone or a wooden chew as these are much harder to break down.

 Toys in the shape of bones can be a great option.
 They may come with squeakers or textured surfaces used to hide treats or wet food.
-The density of these types of toys will vary depending on the brand (e.g. Kong).
-This will tell you how long the toy will last, bearing in mind that a very dense rubber or plastic toy presents less risk of choking.
+The density of these types of toys will vary depending on the brand – Kong, for example, does a range of really tough chews.
+A strong chew will last longer and a very dense rubber or plastic toy reduces the risk of choking.

 Dog chew ingredients